-In this very difficult financial and economic climate, the board have endeavoured to maintained a cautious and measured approach to provide a very reasonable financial return to our shareholders, while ensuring that we remain profitable and continue to provide significant contributions to many local organisations.
-We hope that the growth in our company improves our capabilities of funding more community projects, which has meant that some unallocated community funding was able to be directed to our EKCFS Ltd Community Enterprise Foundation (CEF) accounts.
-These specific CEF funds remain available and allow the board to directly allocate for suitable and significant community projects in the future.
-Our intention is to leverage these CEF contributions to provide another avenue for business growth from within the community.
-This year our CEF Funds we were able to support the Moonee Valley Art Show and Keilor East Rotary Student Covid Writing Competition.
+The board has endeavoured to maintain a cautious and measured approach in distributing community funds, to ensure we continue to provide a solid financial return to our shareholders.
+We remain focused to provide a platform to remain profitable and continue to provide significant contributions to many community organisations & clubs.
+We envisage that with the growth of our company, enhances our capabilities of funding more community projects.
+This situation has meant that some unallocated community funding was able to be directed to the Community Enterprise Foundation TM (CEF).
+These specific CEF funds remain available and allow the board to directly allocate substantial funds towards suitable and significant community projects in the future.
+Over the last 12 months we have utilised our CEF Funding to support local school scholarship programs, indigenous ceremonies and programs, Arts & Cultural Events (ie Moonee Valley Art Show), Disability Sports & Recreation Victoria, Sports Excellence Scholarship Fund and Community Club programs.
+Our intention is to leverage and use CEF funds to provide another avenue for business growth from within our local community and further a-field.

-The board has regularly reviewed our initial strategic plans to carefully analyse our progress to develop our current position and capabilities.
-We feel the last 12 months has put us in much stronger position to enhance our community contributions and we are investigating new ways to engage with more community groups.
-Unfortunately, our attempts to have a 'Pitch-4-Funding' Event where community organisations personally pitch for a new funding proposal had to be postponed during year.
-We hope that we can resume this in 2021-22.
-This unique mechanism may enable the opportunity for other community minded organisations and businesses to join with us to help expand our footprint and fund in partnership new and exciting community projects.
-We sponsored many new clubs and organisations who were appreciative of our financial contribution which greatly helped them to remain a viable ongoing community group during Covid lockdowns.
+The board regularly reviews our strategic plans to carefully analyse our current progress and capabilities.
+All our initial strategic plans have been achieved ahead of schedule and we have commenced reviews to ascertain our next three-year vision and strategic plans.
+We consider that the last 12 months has put us in much stronger position to enhance our community contributions and we are continually investigating new ways to engage with more community groups.
+It's envisaged that the 'Pitch-4-Funding' Event will resume in early 2024.
+This unique mechanism enables other community minded organisations and businesses to join with us to help expand our footprint and possibly fund in partnership exciting new community projects, like the establishment of a Keilor East business network meeting or forum.
+We continue to locate and sponsor many new clubs and organisations who are financially struggling to exist and they are extremely appreciative of our contributions that help them to remain a viable ongoing community group.